Confluence (software): Features

-eWeek cited in 2011 such new features in version 4 as the auto-formatting and auto-complete, unified wiki and WYSIWYG, social network notifications and drag and drop integration of multimedia files.
+eWeek cited in 2011 such new features in version 4 as auto-formatting and auto-complete, unified wiki and WYSIWYG, social network notifications and drag and drop integration of multimedia files.
 Use cases include basic enterprise communication, collaboration workspaces for knowledge exchange, social networking, Personal Information Management and project management.
-German newspaper Computerwoche from IDG Business Media compares it to Microsoft SharePoint and finds it "a good starting point" as a platform for social business collaboration, while SharePoint is better suited to companies with more structured processes.
+The German newspaper Computerwoche from IDG Business Media compares it to Microsoft SharePoint and finds it "a good starting point" as a platform for social business collaboration, while SharePoint is better suited to companies with more structured processes.

-Confluence includes set up CSS templates for styles and formatting for all pages, including those imported from Word documents.
+Confluence includes setting up CSS templates for styles and formatting for all pages, including those imported from Word documents.
 Built in search allows queries by date, the page's author, and content type such as graphics.

 The tool has add-ons for integration with standard formats, with a flexible programmable API allowing expansion.
 The software is relevant as an outline tool for requirements that can be linked to tasks in the Jira issue tracker by the same company.

 Discontinuation of wiki markup

 As of version 4.0, in 2011, Confluence ended support for wiki markup language.
-This led to a sometimes-heated discussion by some previous versions' users who objected to the change.
+This led to pushback by some previous versions' users who objected to the change.
 In response, Atlassian provided a source code editor as a plugin, which allows advanced users the ability to edit the underlying XHTML-based document source.
-However, although the new source markup is XHTML-based, it is not XHTML compliant.
+The new source markup is XHTML-based, but it is not XHTML compliant.

-Additionally, wiki markup can be typed into the editor and Confluence's autocomplete and auto-format function converts the wiki markup to the new format.
-After the real-time conversion, content can not be edited as wiki markup again.
+Additionally, wiki markup can be typed into the editor, and Confluence's autocomplete and auto-format function converts the wiki markup to the new format.
+After the real-time conversion, content cannot be edited as wiki markup again.

 Security

 Confluence Cloud data is encrypted in transit and at rest.

 In June 2022, Atlassian disclosed a zero-day vulnerability in Confluence Server allowing remote code execution, which had been present for over a decade.

-Limitations

-There is no standard way of adding captions to images in the server version, but captions can be added to images in the cloud version.
+In October 2023, Atlassian disclosed a critical broken access control vulnerability allowing exploitation remotely.